Chap 2 Review

 question id: aBQhv1

-Exercise 18 Which of these does the symbol \(y_0\) suggest using our CalcZ notation conventions?
+Exercise 18 Which of these roles does the symbol y0 suggest using the MOSIAC Calculus conventions for notation?

 a constant